 Politics meanwhile is a veritable haven of failing to start with the end in mind and getting wound up in means.
 Everyone’s got their tribe and nobody wants to ask what the end of that tribe really is.
 Your first encounter with politics probably involved a political party broadly aligned to an ideology or–more likely–your witnessing a reaction to a party-political statement by someone whose opinion you valued at the time.
 You’ll have heard your dad complaining about Reds or your mum complaining about Blues and it’s enough to get you started on a lifetime of political opinion-having.

 A Labour Party campaigner I used to follow on social media before I quit had two passions in life: campaigning for a Socialist Labour Party and getting them into power; and what she called “self-destruction.”
 She’d routinely post pictures of evidence of scarring or of drinking and smoking too much.
 It didn’t look like she was seeking help or anything: it was more a case of “Self-Harm Pride” or something.
-I swear I wasn’t being judgemental–go ahead and self-destroy if that’s what you’re into–but I wondered if the Socialism didn’t conflict with the self-destruction.
+I swear I wasn’t being judgmental–go ahead and self-destroy if that’s what you’re into–but I wondered if the Socialism didn’t conflict with the self-destruction.
 I was too shy to ask.

 I don’t look at social media any more, but I asked a young Socialist in the pub what he thought about this.
 “Isn’t destroying yourself just doing the Tories’ job for them?”
 I suggested.
-“If the Tories want make their mates rich through privatisation and to punish the poor by inflicting austerity measures and dismantling the welfare state, isn’t it just helping them along to abbreviate your own life and compromise your own wellbeing?”
+“If the Tories want to make their cronies rich through privatisation and to punish the poor by inflicting austerity measures and dismantling the welfare state, isn’t it just helping them along to abbreviate your own life and compromise your own wellbeing?”

 “Maybe,” he said, “but looking after yourself is what a Libertarian would say.”

 At work, at school, and in politics it would be good if the actual “end” could be kept in mind.
-Performing actions without understanding the end is, I’m increasingly convinced, the origin (the absolute epicentre!) of alienation and therefore the font of misery.
+Performing actions without understanding the end is, I’m increasingly convinced, the origin (even the epicentre!) of alienation and therefore the font of misery.
 We probably wouldn’t want to escape those institutions so badly or to engage with them so half-heatedly if someone would just take the time to explain what’s going on, how everything fits together in the world, and what the “end” of everything really is.
 This is more and more important the higher one goes in thinking about society: work, school, and politics are but elements of a world.
 What about the social world at large.
 How do we want to live?
 To trot out a hoary old Wildean wit-nugget:

-“a map of the world that does not include Utopia is not worth even glancing at, for it leaves out the one country at which Humanity is always landing.
+a map of the world that does not include Utopia is not worth even glancing at, for it leaves out the one country at which Humanity is always landing.
 And when Humanity lands there, it looks out, and seeing a better country, sets sail.
-Progress is the realisation of utopias.”
+Progress is the realisation of utopias.